rishabh-parekh/dh150a/README.md

-# monk
+# DH150a

-Hugo Site for Monk Yogurt
+Website for my individual Digital Humanities 150 Digital Archive Project.

 # Instructions on how to edit the content